-227 Letter dated October 23, 2017, from Richard W. Corey, Executive Officer, CARB, to Alexis Strauss, Acting Regional Administrator, EPA Region
+227 Letter dated October 23, 2017, from Richard W. Corey, Executive Officer, CARB, to Alexis Strauss, Acting Regional Administrator, EPA Region 9.

-228 Letter dated March 19, 2021, from Richard W. Corey, Executive Officer, CARB, to Deborah Jordan, Acting Regional Administrator, EPA Region 9, transmitting CARB Executive Order S-21-004.
+$^{^{\}rm 228}\,\rm Letter$ dated March 19, 2021, from Richard W. Corey, Executive Officer, CARB, to Deborah Jordan, Acting Regional Administrator, EPA Region 9, transmitting CARB Executive Order S-21-004.
+229 2018 PM{2.5} Plan, Appendix H, H-25.

-$^{^{229}\,2018}$ PM ${2.5}$ Plan, Appendix H, H-25. $^{230}\,85$ FR 44206 (final approval of Rule 4901); 85 FR 1131, 1132-1133 (January 9, 2020) (proposed approval of Rule 4901).
+230 85 FR 44206 (final approval of Rule 4901); 85 FR 1131, 1132-1133 (January 9, 2020) (proposed approval of Rule 4901).

-NAAQS are observed only at monitors in the hot spot counties.
-232 The corresponding potential NO_X emissions reduction would be in the range of 0.002 tpd to 0.060 tpd, respectively, but once again, there would be no emissions reduction if the violations are monitored in the hot spot counties only.
-233 The EPA has already approved Rule 4901, as amended in 2019, as a revision to the California SIP.
-234
+NAAQS are observed only at monitors Vall in the hot spot counties.232 The 24-h corresponding potential NO_X emissions disc reduction would be in the range of 0.002 A^{4} und again, there would be no emissions to at reduction if the violations are monitored to apply in the hot appt counties only 233 The 24-h disc EPA reduction if the violations are monitored in the hot spot counties only.233 The EPA has already approved Rule 4901, as amended in 2019, as a revision to the California SIP.234

-As noted above, the EPA previously proposed to find that the contingency provision of Rule 4901 (section 5.7.3) does not satisfy the CAA requirements for contingency measures for the 1997 annual PM{2.5} NAAQS.235 As part of that proposal, the EPA found that the measure meets some, but not all, of the applicable requirements for contingency measures under CAA section 172(c)(9) and 40 CFR 51.1014.
+As noted above, the EPA previously proposed to find that the contingency provision of Rule 4901 (section 5.7.3) does not satisfy the CAA requirements for contingency measures for the 1997 annual PM2.5 NAAQS.235 As part of that proposal, the EPA found that the measure meets some, but not all, of the applicable requirements for contingency measures under CAA section 172(c)(9) and 40 CFR 51.1014.
 One of the deficiencies outlined in our proposal was that the contingency provisions of Rule 4901 do not address the potential for State failures to meet RFP, to meet a quantitative milestone, or to submit a quantitative milestone report.
 In addition, the contingency measure provisions of Rule 4901 are not structured to achieve any additional emissions reductions if the EPA were to find that the monitoring locations in the "hot spot" counties (i.e., Fresno, Kern, or Madera) are the only counties in the San Joaquin Valley that are violating the 1997 24-hour PM{2.5} NAAQS as of the attainment date.
 To qualify as a contingency measure, a measure must be structured to achieve emissions reductions if triggered; however, the contingency provisions of Rule 4901 provide for such reductions only under certain circumstances.

-Consistent with our proposal for the 1997 annual PM{2.5} NAAQS and for these same reasons, we are proposing to disapprove the contingency measure element of the SJV PM{2.5} Plan for the 1997 24-hour PM{2.5} NAAQS as not meeting the requirements of 172(c)(9) and 40 CFR 51.1014 for Serious area and section 189(d) attainment plans.
-However, the EPA is also proposing to find that the contingency measures are no longer required for the San Joaquin
+Consistent with our proposal for the 1997 annual $PM{2.5}$ NAAQS and for these same reasons, we are proposing to disapprove the contingency measure element of the SJV $PM{2.5}$ Plan for the 1997 24-hour $PM{2.5}$ NAAQS as not meeting the requirements of 172(c)(9) and 40 CFR 51.1014 for Serious area and section 189(d) attainment plans.
+However, the EPA is also proposing to find that the contingency measures are no longer required for the Same reason and section 189(a) the same requirement of the same requirement of the same requirement plane.